• Skip to primary navigation

 Preparing

-Preparation is quick and simple for this recipe!
+Preparation is so quick and simple for this recipe!

 Blend: Simply add everything to a food processor, then blend until the consistency is smooth.

-Chill: Then place it in small cups, shot glasses, ramekins, or other container of your choice.
-Refrigerate for at least 2 hours (or longer) before enjoying.
-I often make this a day ahead of time, and find it keeps well for about 4 days total in the fridge.
+Refrigerate: Then place it in small cups, shot glasses, ramekins, or other container of your choice.
+Chill covered in the refrigerator for at least 2 hours (or longer) before enjoying.

-Tip: Right after blending, you will be able to slightly taste the avocado.
-However, after it chills in the fridge for a few hours, we find the avocado taste is no longer detectable.
+Tip: Right after blending, you'll be able to slightly taste the avocado.
+However, after it chills in the fridge for a few hours, I find the avocado taste is no longer detectable.
 Just smooth, rich, chocolate-flavored goodness!

 Blended dessert in a food processor